How to Handle Customer Service for Your Membership Site

 Dealing with difficult members

 Difficult members are something every membership site owner dreads.
-In many cases you’ll find that these are a rarer occurrence than you may expect, particular where community is involved as often your members will “self-police”.
+You'll typically find that these are a rarer occurrence than you may expect, particular where community is involved as often your members will “self-police”.

 However, if a member is being difficult, or rude, or aggressive, in their communications with you then I find the best approach is to breathe, smile and respond politely – but if needed also let them know that their behaviour isn’t acceptable and that if it continues they will be removed from the membership.